-Construction on Battery Keyes began in 1903 and was completed in 1905.
+Construction of Battery Keyes commenced in 1903 and concluded in 1905.
 It was officially transferred to the Coast Artillery for use on April 27, 1906.
-The battery stood two stories tall.
-There were two magazines located on the first level and the second level was home to the two 3-inch M1902MI guns mounted on M1902MI Pedestal carriages.
-No shell hoist was installed at this battery which meant that shells would have to be transported to the guns from the magazines by hand.
-Additionally, there was a fire control station situated in the middle of the battery and a range finder station just to the east.
+The battery was a two-story structure, featuring two magazines on the first level and two 3-inch M1902MI guns mounted on M1902MI Pedestal carriages on the second level.
+Interestingly, there was no shell hoist in place, necessitating the manual transport of shells from the magazines to the guns.
+Additionally, the battery included a fire control station at its center and a range finder station to the east.

 The Battery During WW1 and WW2

-During World War 2, Battery Keyes remained a part of the Harbor Defenses of Portland.
-Its guns were on alert for any foreign enemies.
-When the war ended in 1945, the battery was declared surplus by the government.
-Orders for the carriages and guns to be salvaged were received on October 18, 1945.
+During World War II, Battery Keyes continued to play a role in the Harbor Defenses of Portland, with its guns on alert for potential threats.
+When the war concluded in 1945, the battery was declared surplus, and orders were received to salvage its carriages and guns on October 18, 1945.

 What Remains Today

 Today, visitors can explore the remnants of Battery Keyes, which can be found in Fort Williams State Park in Cape Elizabeth, Maine, just west of Portland Head Lighthouse.
 While the original weapons and mounts are no longer present, the concrete core of the battery remains in relatively good condition.
 Many of the doors leading to the first-level rooms are open for exploration, offering a glimpse into this historic structure

 Fort Williams State Park boasts over a thousand parking spaces.
 The closest parking lot to Battery Keyes can be found by taking the first left after entering the park.
 There is a large parking area right along the beach there.
 Visitors can utilize a self-service parking station to pay for parking during their visit.